 The Solution

-On January 28, 2025, champions of sexual and reproductive health and rights in the U.S. House and Senate will reintroduce the Global Health, Empowerment and Rights (Global HER) Act.
-This piece of legislation would permanently repeal the expanded Global Gag Rule and prevent future administrations from inserting their political ideologies between patients and health care providers in other countries.
-While this is a significant first step to undo the policy’s harm, the bill will not be enacted into law until it is passed by Congress and signed by President Biden.
+The Global Health, Empowerment, and Rights (Global HER) Act of 2025 has been introduced in the House and Senate.
+This bill would legislatively repeal the original expansion of the Global Gag Rule and prevent future administrations from inserting their political ideologies between patients and health care providers in other countries.
+While this is a significant first step to undo the policy’s harm, the bill will not be enacted into law until it is passed by Congress and signed into law.
+It also would not undo the harm already done by this deadly policy or completely address all of the issues contained in its latest expansion.

-Until the Global HER Act is law, the Global Gag Rule will be a looming threat to in-country health systems around the world.
-Globally, advocates are pushing their national governments to prevent future impact of the policy through domestic resource mobilization and progressive policymaking for sexual and reproductive health and rights.
+Until the Global HER Act and other legislation to oppose gag rules become law, the Global Gag Rule will be a looming threat to in-country health systems around the world.
+Globally, advocates are pushing their national governments to prevent the policy’s future impact through domestic resource mobilization and progressive policymaking for sexual and reproductive health and rights.
 The Global Gag Rule provides a strong example of how the shifting policies of donor countries adversely impact the health priorities of sovereign nations.